SKaplanOfficial/PyXA/README.md

 - Automatic translation of clipboard items to PyXA objects
 - Support for compiling and executing AppleScript scripts via NSAppleScript
 - Full access to and control over the system clipboard
+- Support for dialogs, alerts, file/color pickers, and notifications
+- Classes for speech and speech recognition
+- Ability to create custom menu bar items

 # Some Examples
 ## Example 1: Open a URL in Safari and print the loaded page.